 Fused pelvic kidney (pancake kidney) is much less common.
 A single pelvic kidney is served by two collecting systems and ureters.
 If obstruction is present, reconstruction is needed.

 In this condition, there is a nonfunctioning renal unit consisting of noncommunicating cysts with intervening solid tissue composed of fibrosis, primitive tubules, and foci of cartilage.
 Usually, ureteral atresia is also present.
-The contralateral kidney is usually normal, but up to 10% of patients may have vesicoureteral reflux or ureteropelvic junction obstruction.
+The contralateral kidney is usually normal, but up to 10% of patients may have vesicoureteral reflux Vesicoureteral Reflux (VUR) Vesicoureteral reflux is retrograde passage of urine from the bladder back into the ureter and sometimes also into the renal collecting system, depending on severity.
+Reflux predisposes to urinary... read more or ureteropelvic junction obstruction.
 Frequently, the kidney progressively involutes and eventually is no longer visible on ultrasonography.
 Development of tumors, infection, and/or hypertension is rare.

 Most experts recommend observation to monitor for involution.
 Nephrectomy may be considered for the presence of solid tissue, progressive enlargement, or rarely hypertension or a ruptured cyst that is causing pain.

-Bilateral renal agenesis as part of a syndrome of oligohydramnios, pulmonary hypoplasia, and extremity and facial anomalies (classic Potter syndrome) is fatal within minutes to hours.
+Bilateral renal agenesis as part of a syndrome of oligohydramnios, pulmonary hypoplasia, and extremity and facial anomalies (classic Potter syndrome) is fatal within minutes to hours because of the pulmonary hypoplasia and subsequent respiratory distress.
 Fetal demise is common.

 Unilateral renal agenesis accounts for about 5% of renal anomalies.
 Many cases result from complete involution in utero of a multicystic dysplastic kidney.
 It usually is accompanied by ureteral agenesis with absence of the ipsilateral trigone and ureteral orifice.
 However, the ipsilateral adrenal gland is unaffected.
 No treatment is necessary; compensatory hypertrophy of the solitary kidney maintains normal renal function.
 Because the kidneys share a common embryologic origin with the vas deferens and uterus, boys may have agenesis of the vas deferens and girls may have uterine anomalies.